ppjanka/AthenaPP-globAcc-DataAnalysis/1_1stLook_and_processing/README.md

    The classes included are:
       - Default: simply returns one of the build-in outputs from .athdf file (e.g., rho, press, etc.),
+      - Vel3Fluct: extracts the fluctuating part of the velocity field (frame rotation and Keplerian motion subtracted),
       - Bfield: magnetic field amplitude in code units,
       - Bi_over_Bj: a ratio of two components of magnetic field,
       - PressMag: magnetic pressure,